This is how I went about creating a relationship with my stepdaughter.

 Music creating relationships

-We have always made it our mission not to spend to much time in front of a screen.
+We have always made it our mission not to spend too much time in front of a screen.
 I feel it is part of my responsibility to mold and shape our children’s minds into well-functioning citizens in this crazy, ever-changing world.
 I feel like sometimes that doesn’t really happen when your children are always on a screen, be it via video games, YouTube, tablets, phones, Etc… You get it.
 We had some much fun being kids outside and I want Mikayla to experience that.
 I knew I knew creating a relationship with my stepdaughter wouldn’t happen if we only spent time with electronics.

 If Rome wasn’t built in a day, your relationship cant be either

 One day months later, Mike had to work out of town on a Saturday.
 Which means Mikayla and I were home by ourselves.
 I put on music to clean like I normally do and was jamming out singing.
-Music gets me very zen and in a positive mindset, but apparently it also means I sing to myself… A LOT.
-It has become such a normal thing in my house to the point where my stepdaughter has starting to do it, which now has turned into our bonding time.
+Music gets me very zen and in a positive mindset, but apparently, it also means I sing to myself… A LOT.
+It has become such a normal thing in my house to the point where my stepdaughter has started to do it, which now has turned into our bonding time.
 FINALLY… IT HAPPENED A BOND IS FORMING!

 We somehow got into singing karaoke on YouTube.
 We sat there for hours and just sang and laughed.
 She tried recording some songs for YouTube, but she got too scared.
 In other words, it ended up just being me singing.